Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 #### Navigation
 - At the top of the page you have the name of the company: Pawesome Gromming.
 When the logo is clicked you go back to the homepage.
-- On the right side of the page under the logo you have the navigation links to the Homepage, Gallery page and to the Book now page.
+- On the right side of the page under the logo you have the navigation links to the Homepage, About us section, Gallery page and to the Book now page.
 - The navigation is in a font that looks clean and modern, and have a color that contrasts the background.
-- The navigation tells the user the name of the company and were to find what the user is looking for.
+- The navigation tells the user were to find what the user is looking for.